Skip to main content

 Wildlife Ecosystems

 Amvrakikos Wetlands supports one of the largest and most diverse bird populations in the eastern Mediterranean.
-The lagoons and marshes host breeding colonies of Dalmatian pelicans, one of fewer than a dozen significant breeding sites worldwide for this vulnerable species.
-Glossy ibises, spoonbills, pygmy cormorants, and greater flamingos feed in the shallow waters alongside herons, egrets, and terns.
+The lagoons and marshes host breeding colonies of Dalmatian pelicans, one of only a handful of significant breeding sites in the world for this globally threatened species.
+[1] Glossy ibises, spoonbills, pygmy cormorants, and greater flamingos feed in the shallow waters alongside herons, egrets, and terns.
 The wetlands serve as a critical stopover for migratory birds along the Adriatic Flyway, with peak counts exceeding 100,000 waterbirds during autumn passage.
-The gulf's brackish waters support significant populations of bottlenose dolphins, estimated at around 150 individuals, representing one of the largest resident groups in the Mediterranean.
-Loggerhead sea turtles also enter the gulf for feeding.
-Freshwater fish species include endemic forms adapted to the lagoon system.
+The gulf's waters support a resident population of approximately 150 bottlenose dolphins (Tursiops truncatus), one of the densest bottlenose dolphin populations in the Mediterranean, genetically distinct from surrounding populations.
+[2] Loggerhead sea turtles also enter the gulf for feeding.

 Flora Ecosystems

 The vegetation of Amvrakikos Wetlands reflects the gradient from marine to freshwater environments across the park.
 Extensive beds of Posidonia oceanica seagrass carpet the gulf floor, providing critical habitat for marine organisms and contributing to water clarity.
 The lagoon margins support halophytic plant communities dominated by glasswort, sea purslane, and sea lavender adapted to saline conditions.
-Freshwater marshes along the Louros and Arachthos river deltas feature dense stands of common reed, bulrush, and sedges that provide nesting habitat for waterbirds.
-Riparian galleries of white poplar, oriental plane, and willow line the river channels.
+Freshwater marshes along the Louros and Arachthos river deltas feature dense stands of common reed, bulrush, and sedges that provide nesting habitat for waterbirds, including the largest pure reed bed in the Balkans at Rodia.
+[1] Riparian galleries of white poplar, oriental plane, and willow line the river channels.
 On slightly elevated ground, Mediterranean scrubland with kermes oak, mastic, and wild olive transitions to remnant stands of Aleppo pine forest.
-The diversity of plant communities across salinity gradients makes Amvrakikos a botanical reference site for Mediterranean wetland ecology.

 Geology

 The Amvrakikos Gulf occupies a tectonic graben formed during the Neogene period as the Hellenic arc compressed and fractured the western Greek coastline.
-The gulf measures approximately 35 kilometres east to west and 15 kilometres north to south, with maximum depths reaching 65 metres in its central basin.
-The narrow Preveza Strait connecting it to the Ionian Sea is only 600 metres wide and 4 metres deep, severely restricting water exchange and creating semi-enclosed marine conditions.
+The gulf measures approximately 40 kilometres east to west and 15 kilometres north to south, with maximum depths reaching 60 metres in its central basin.
+[1] The narrow Preveza Strait connecting it to the Ionian Sea is approximately 700 metres wide, severely restricting water exchange and creating semi-enclosed marine conditions.
 The Louros and Arachthos rivers deposit alluvial sediments at their deltas, progressively extending the wetland margins.
 Lagoons formed behind barrier beaches along the southern and northern shores are separated from the gulf by sand spits that shift with longshore drift.
 The underlying geology consists of Mesozoic limestones overlain by Tertiary flysch and Quaternary alluvial deposits that form the flat, low-lying terrain characteristic of the wetland complex.

 Climate And Weather

 Amvrakikos experiences a Mediterranean climate with strong maritime influence moderated by the surrounding mountains.
 Summers are hot and humid with average July temperatures reaching 27 degrees Celsius, while winters are mild with January averages around 10 degrees Celsius.
-Annual rainfall totals approximately 1,000 millimetres, concentrated from October through March, with virtually no precipitation during the dry summer months of June through August.
+Annual rainfall totals approximately 1,000 millimetres, concentrated from October through March, with virtually no precipitation during the dry summer months.
 The semi-enclosed nature of the gulf creates high humidity year-round, and morning fog is common over the lagoons during autumn and winter.
 Prevailing winds are northwesterly in summer and southwesterly in winter.
-The Pindus Mountains to the east create a rain shadow effect that moderates extreme precipitation, while the gulf's thermal mass buffers temperature extremes.
 These climatic conditions support the extended growing season and warm water temperatures that underpin the wetland's biological productivity.

 Human History